mmazi/rescu/README.md

 Limitations
 ---------------

-- This is meant mostly for json-based REST services.
+- Rescu is meant mostly for json-based REST services.
 The response body is always interpreted as json or plain text.
 No XML, and no plans to add it.
 - JAX-RS: No support for @MatrixParam.